BIO

 Photo by John Gress

 Chuck also enjoys giving back to his fans, and teaching the art of storytelling has been an important part of that.
 In 2004, Chuck began submitting essays to ChuckPalahniuk.net on the craft of writing.
 These were 'How To' pieces, straight out of Chuck's personal bag of tricks, based on the tenants of minimalism he learned from Tom Spanbauer.
-Every month, a “Homework Assignment” would accompany the lesson, so Workshop members could apply what they had learned. (all 36 of these essays can currently be found on The Cult's sister-site, LitReactor.com).
+Every month, a “Homework Assignment” would accompany the lesson, so Workshop members could apply what they had learned.
+(All 36 of these essays can currently be found on, LitReactor.com).

 Then, in 2009, Chuck increased his involvement by committing to read and review a selection of fan-written stories each month.
 He would then provide detailed feedback and criticism to aid in the revision process.
-The best stories are currently set to be published in Burnt Tongues, a forthcoming anthology, with an introduction written by Chuck himself.
+The best stories were published in the critically acclaimed anthology, Burnt Tongues, a forthcoming anthology, with an introduction written by Chuck himself.

-It has been almost fifteen years since the landmark publication of Fight Club, and Chuck shows no signs of slowing down.
-He currently divides his time between two homes- one in Oregon and one in Washington State- both of which he shares with his partner of twenty years and their dogs.
+It has been over twenty-five years since the landmark publication of Fight Club, and Chuck shows no signs of slowing down.
+He currently divides his time between two homes- one in Oregon and one in Washington State- both of which he shares with his partner of over thirty years and their dogs.
 When he is not on tour, Chuck is constantly writing.
-His next novel, Beautiful You, is due out in October 2014.
+His next novel, Shock Induction is due out in the Fall.
+Until then, you can always find Chuck on his Substack where he doles out writing advice, prompts and constant reader feedback.